 How to garden with nature in mind...

 Dr. Millam is the Study Programme Leader for RHS courses at Brinsbury College.
-He will explain the concept of a balanced garden and why it is so important.
-He will highlight simple ways in which to achieve a better balance, as well as how to avoid practices that inadvertently upset the natural balance.
-He will provide advice on restoring and maintaining natural balances in a variety of ways without using chemical pesticides.
+He explained the concept of a balanced garden and why it is so important.
+Highlighting simple ways in which to achieve a better balance, as well as how to avoid practices that inadvertently upset the natural balance.
+Providing advice on restoring and maintaining natural balances in a variety of ways without using chemical pesticides.

 TUESDAY 10TH